 Managing authentication.
 Considerations include: |

-- Creating a password and session management policy for user accounts - Setting up Security Assertion Markup Language (SAML) and OAuth - Configuring and enforcing two-step verification |
+- Creating a password and session management policy for user accounts - Setting up Security Assertion Markup Language (SAML) and OAuth - Configuring and enforcing 2-step verification |

 Managing and implementing authorization controls.
 Considerations include: |

-- Managing privileged roles and separation of duties with Identity and Access Management (IAM) roles and permissions - Managing IAM and access control list (ACL) permissions - Granting permissions to different types of identities, including using IAM conditions and IAM deny policies - Designing identity roles at the organization, folder, project, and resource level - Configuring Access Context Manager - Applying Policy Intelligence for better permission management - Managing permissions through groups |
+- Managing privileged roles and separation of duties with Identity and Access Management (IAM) roles and permissions - Managing IAM and access control list (ACL) permissions - Granting permissions to dierent types of identities using IAM conditions and IAM deny policies - Dening access control at the organization, folder, project, and resource level using the principle of least privilege. - Configuring Access Context Manager - Applying Policy Intelligence. - Managing permissions through groups - Identifying use cases and configuring Privileged Access Manager |

-Defining resource hierarchy.
+Defining the resource hierarchy.
 Considerations include: |

-- Creating and managing organizations at scale - Managing organization policies for organization folders, projects, and resources - Using resource hierarchy for access control and permissions inheritance |
+- Managing folders and projects at scale. - Managing pre-built or custom organization policies for the organization, folders, and projects. - Using the resource hierarchy for access control and permissions inheritance |

-Securing communications and establishing boundary protection (21% of the exam) |
+Securing communications and establishing boundary protection (22% of the exam) |

 |